JWH709/Buffoon-Builder/README.md

     end
 end
 ```
 The same process is repeated for information about the card such as name, image, cost, description, etc. Once a user has finished adding all the details needed for a Joker, they can then download a `.zip` file that contains all the files needed to add their Joker to the game.
-The user then needs to find the Balamod folder on their PC and drag and drop the three folders found inside the zip there.
+The user then needs to find the Balamod folder on their PC and drag and drop the folder found inside the zip there.

 ## Notable Features